ArcGIS Blog

 To begin, log into your organization with an Administrator role, then navigate to your Organization Overview page.

-From here, you can see what size Feature Data Store your organization is using, and the percentage of feature data storage which is already used.
+From here, you can see the size of feature data store that your organization is using, and the percentage of feature data storage that has already been used.

 Org Settings Data Store Type and Storage

-This expands the administrator’s insight into Feature Data Store and its two key values: feature data storage and feature data compute — which I like to call “horsepower.”
+The usage chart expands the administrator’s insight into the organization’s feature data store and its two key values: feature data storage and feature data computewhich I like to call “horsepower.”

 Storage and Compute